dinith95/CodingBook/devops/kubernates/AKS.md

     - host ingress resources
     - host the cluster nodes
     - host private link endpoints ( connections to Container Registry and Key Vault )

+## Autoscaling in AKS

+### Horizontal Pod Autoscaler

+- scales the number of pods in a Node
+-  **max replica count** and **min replica count** should be set.
+- relies on the **Kubernates Scheduler** to assign new pods or delete pods.

+### Cluster Autoscaler

+- AKS add on component that scales the number of nodes.
+- when K8s scheduler fails to create a pod , autoscaler *provisions a new node*.
+- when autoscaler detects unused capacity , pods are moved to another node and node is removed.